DanielLaV/study_buddy/README.md

 ```
 4. Set up your PostgreSQL user, password, and database.
 Make sure that it matches your .env file!

-5. Access your `pipenv shell`, migrate yoru database, seed your database, and run your flask app with the following commands:
+5. Access your `pipenv shell`, migrate your database, seed your database, and run your flask app with the following commands:
 ```
 pipenv shell
 ```